Udaipur, Tripura: Demographics

 As of 2011 India census, Udaipur Municipal Council had a population of 32,758, of which 16,593 were males and 16,165 were females.
 The total number of literates in Udaipur were 28,378, of which 14,563 were males and 13,8155 were females.
 Udaipur has an effective literacy rate (for population 7 years and above) of 94.84%, of which male literacy is 96.50%, and female literacy is 93.15%.
 In Udaipur, 2,836 is the population in the 0-6 age range.
 It had 8530 households.
 And the number of Scheduled Castes and Scheduled Tribes in Udaipur are 6,323 and 363 respectively.

 Attractions in Udaipur

-Udaipur is dotted with temples the most famous of which is the Tripura Sundari temple, which is one of the 51 Shakti Peethas.
+Udaipur is dotted with temples the most famous of which is the Tripura Sundari temple, which is one of the 51 Shakta pithas.
 The temple was constructed by Maharaja Dhanya Manikya Debbarma in 1501.
 There is a big lake beside the temple known as Kalyan Sagar.
 Bhubaneshwari Temple is another famous temple here.
 Gunabati temple, Jagannath temple, Mahadev Temple are other famous temples.
 Udaipur is also known as "lake city" and has many beautiful lakes.
 Some of them are Jagannath dighi, Mahadev Dighi, Amar sagar, Dhanisagar and as mentioned above, Kalyan sagar.
 It also has a national library named "Nazrul Granthagar", named after famous poet Kazi Nazrul Islam.
 Tepania Eco Park and Old Rajbari are other attractions of Udaipur.
 It is called the tourism capital of Tripura.